-- Lower heating value and high moisture result in high consumption rates, which increase material handling. - Obtaining a reliable supply chain to replace a significant amount of coal will be difficul It takes about six rail cars of biomass to replace the equivalent of one rail car of co energy. - Although considered carbon neutral, biomass still produces carbon dioxide and other greenhouse gases and will bur at lower efficiency due to the moisture content. - It takes up more water from th earth and other fossil fuels to make the fertilizers and fuels f planting and harvesting. - It also will take up more land re are four reasons why we think retrofitting large pulverized coal boilers for firing mass is a practical concept:
+- Lower heating value and high moisture result in high consumption rates, which increase material handling. - Obtaining a reliable supply chain to replace a significant amount of coal will be difficult.
+It takes about six rail cars of biomass to replace the equivalent of one rail car of coal energy. - Although considered carbon neutral, biomass still produces carbon dioxide and other greenhouse gases and will burn at lower efficiency due to the moisture content. - It takes up more water from the earth and other fossil fuels to make the fertilizers and fuels for planting and harvesting. - It also will take up more land that could have been used for crops and trees. - Biomass collection, storage and treatment are difficult. - It can lower the efficiency of boilers when it is used by plants which mix it with other combustible materials.